binaryberry/sendmeatext/readme.md

 ## What is it?

 A Wix App created during [Wix's London Hackathon], that allows website users to send a text message to the website owner via the website.
+Pre-Wix version can be found [here].

 ## How was it done?